[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 The unique instruments that shaped rock history

-Rickenbacker has been the instrument of choice for great bassists who shaped the history of rock, including Paul McCartney of The Beatles, Chris Squire of Yes, and Lemmy Kilmister of Motorhead.
+Rickenbacker has been the instrument of choice for great bassists who have shaped the history of rock, including Paul McCartney of The Beatles, Chris Squire of Yes, and Lemmy Kilmister of Motorhead.
 The flagship model, the “4003,” and the vintage “4001” feature a maple through-neck construction that produces a unique, snappy attack—commonly known as the “crisp, snappy sound”—similar to a piano.
 They also come equipped with a stereo output jack called “Rick-O-Sound,” allowing you to route the front and rear pickups to separate amplifiers for complex tone shaping.While their construction requires specialized knowledge for maintenance, a RickenbackerBass that has been properly set up at a specialty shop will shine with a unique brilliance as a lifelong companion.

 Rickenbacker Bass Specialist